KCaglarCoskun/enur-filter-list/CONTRIBUTING.md

 #### Examples of recommendations that should be blocked: ####
 * Most recommendations in sidebars of magazine websites
-* Youtube recommendations include very few unrelated recommendations but they still do.
+* Youtube sidebar recommendations include lots of recommendations that are unrelated to the video being watched.
+They are all somehow related to watch history but relatedness in this project is relative to the topic at hand.
 As a result, they are blocked.
 * Stack Exchange "Hot Network Questions" list should be blocked since the entries are unrelated to the question at hand.

 #### Examples of recommendations that should not be blocked: ####